-- Where the Hell Is Springfield?: We never find out where Rio Rancho is, or any of the other pieces of real estate these guys are selling.
+- Where the Hell Is Springfield?: We never find out where Glengarry Highlands or Glen Ross Farms are, or any of the other pieces of real estate these guys are selling.

 - White-Dwarf Starlet: Shel used to be the best salesman on the firm.

 - Word Salad Title: The title sounds like gibberish, and even after you watch the play or movie you still might not understand the full meaning.
-It combines the best (Glengarry) and worst (Glen Ross) estates that Ricky Roma has come across to sell, apparently representing the highs and lows of a salesman's life, or life in general.
+It combines the best of the new (Glengarry) and old (Glen Ross) estates that Ricky Roma has come across to sell, apparently representing the high points of a salesman's life, or life in general.